Human: Fall Flat: Sales

 By February 2018, more than 2 million copies of the game had been sold across all platforms.
 According to Curve, the sales of the game were boosted with the addition of online multiplayer in late 2017; by early January 2018, the game had broken over 1 million units sold on the Windows version, but within a month, had seen an additional 700,000 sales.
 By June 2018, the game achieved over 4 million sales across all platforms.

 Human: Fall Flat was the first video game released by Super Rare Games, which is a limited-print company that physically publishes Nintendo Switch games.
 5,000 copies were made available to order in March 2018.
 In Japan, the Nintendo Switch version of Human Fall Flat released by Teyon Japan, a subsidiary of Teyon, was the fourteenth best-selling game during its first week of release, with 5,241 copies sold.

 As of February 2021, the game had sold more than 25 million copies; part of these sales included the popularity of the game in China over 2020 after being released there through XD Inc and 505 Games, in part due to the game's popularity during the COVID-19 pandemic.

 As of March 2023, Human: Fall Flat had sold more than 40 million copies.
 By January 2025, the game had sold more than 55 million copies.
+By December of the same year, it reached 58 million copies.